janwvjaarsveld/neovimcraft.nvim/README.md

 ## Commands

-If `setup_user_commands` is enabled, the following user commands are available (unless you've customized the command names):
+If `setup_user_commands` is enabled, the following user autocommands are available (unless you've customized the command names):

 - `:NeovimcraftPlugins` – Search all plugins.
-- `:NeovimcraftTags` – List all available tags.
+- `:NeovimcraftTags` – Search all tags.

 ## Usage